 Probability Management for projects is about planning and estimating and choosing realistic targets.
 It's about fixing the Flaw of Averages and inherent bad math that causes project estimating tools to give wrong answers.
-It's about giving projects the time and resources they need to succeed.
+It's about giving projects the time and resources and odds they need to succeed.

 A successful project starts with a crystal clear objective.
 It has well-described requirements, so that no one can possibly misunderstand what's to be achieved.
 But that's just a start.